garg-aayush/building-from-scratch/sft/Readme.md

     - [x] evaluate the model on the val data and log eval metrics like loss, tok_entropy etc
 - [x] Run the SFT training experiments for Qwen/Qwen2.5-Math-1.5B
 - [x] Compare different runs accuracy on full validation data

+## To Do (Supplementary Assignment 5)
+- [-] Write evaluation scripts and evaluate the `Llama-3.1-8B` model (baseline)
+    - [x] Write the evaluation script for the mmlu dataset
+    - [ ] Write the evaluation script for the gsm8k dataset
+    - [ ] Write the evaluation script for the alpaca_eval dataset
+    - [ ] Write the evaluation script for the simple_safety_tests dataset
+    - [ ] Create a unified evaluation script for all eval datasets